Accessory fruit: Apples and pears

 Apple section, showing seeds plus papery expression of the ovary, surrounded by tissue formed from ripening of the hypanthium.

 The part of apples and pears that is consumed is, in fact, the hypanthium.
 The ovary is the papery core that surrounds the apple seeds.
 As the hypanthium ripens it forms the edible tissues.

 Roses

 For roses, the hypanthium is the tissue that composes the edible part of rosehips.
 Roses and apples are both members of the Rosaceae family; the fact that they have similar fruit morphology is a major consideration in placing them in the same taxonomic family.

 Strawberries

-On this strawberry, the many pips located on the surface have germinated in a phenomenon known as vivipary.
+On this strawberry, the many pips located on the surface have grown into leafy structures rather than seeds in a phenomenon known as phyllody.
 The pips of the strawberry are its true fruit.

 The edible part of the strawberry is formed, as part of the ripening process, from the receptacle of the strawberry flower.
 The true fruits (hence, containing the seeds) are the roughly 200 pips (which are, technically, achenes, a true fruit that contains a single seed from a single ovary).
 These pips dot the exterior of the strawberry.